-The aim for our PSHE curriculum is that children learn about and begin to understand a range of factors that may affect them in their own lives.
-Closely linking to the school’s core values, children learn life skills, resilience and are taught how to look after their own emotional, physical and financial wellbeing.
-We believe that this is the best way to prepare children for a life in modern Britain.
+The aim for the PSHE curriculum across school is that children learn about and begin to understand a range of factors that may affect them in their own lives.
+Closely relating to the school’s core values, children learn life skills, resilience and are taught how to look after their own emotional, physical and financial wellbeing.
+We believe that this is the best way to set children up for their lives in modern Britain.

-Through Recognising, Reflecting and Responding to each area of the curriculum, our core intent is to enable our pupils to strive to:
+Through Recognising, Reflecting and Responding to each area of the curriculum, our core intent is to enable all pupils to strive to :

 • Question and discussion – introducing the Big Question for the unit, discussing past experiences and children’s understanding of the topic

 • Response –A range of strategies that allow children to respond appropriately to the questions, problems and ideas that develop and arise from discussion and understanding of the Big Question

 • Reflection – further understanding of how the work, discussions and activities may help them in the future, and how their responses link to the School’s core values

 For all our pupils to achieve, both learning more and remembering more, our method of teaching incorporates specific meta-cognitive strategies to enable all pupils to retain the learning of both skills and knowledge.